 Interest and other finance costs

-Total resources expended amounted to about £360m in 2014/15.
-86% of this expenditure was directly attributable to core activities, including teaching, research and residential services.
-The balance was split between the costs of fundraising, running trading activities such as conferences and tourism, and investment management costs.
+Total resources expended amounted to about £450m in 2019/20; 85% of this expenditure was directly attributed to core activities, including teaching, research and residential services.
+The balance is split between the costs of fundraising, running trading activities such as conferences and tourism, and investment management costs.

-The University has endowment assets of £834m.
-Individual colleges have their own endowment assets, which amount to more than £3.8bn.
+The University has endowment assets of £1.3bn.
+Individual colleges have their own endowment assets, which amount to £5.06 bn.